 Pulse transformer designs vary widely in terms of power rating, inductance, voltage level (low to high), operating frequency, size, impedance, bandwidth (frequency response), packaging, winding capacitance, and other parameters.
 Designers try to minimize parasitic elements such as leakage inductance and winding capacitance by using winding configurations which optimize the coupling between the windings.

 Butler Winding can make (and has made) pulse transformers in a wide variety of shapes and sizes.
-This includes; various standard types of “core with bobbin” structures ( E, EP, EFD, PQ, POT, U and others ), toroids, and some custom designs.
+This includes; various standard types of core with bobbin structures ( E, EP, EFD, PQ, POT, U and others ), toroids, and some custom designs.
 Our upper limits are 40 pounds of weight and 2 kilowatts of power.
 We have experience with foil windings, litz wire windings, and perfect layering.
 For toroids, we can ( and have done ) sector winding, progressive winding, bank winding, and progressive bank winding.
 Butler winding has a variety of winding machines, bobbin/tube and toroid.
 That includes two programmable automated machines and a taping machine for toroids.
 Butler winding has vacuum chamber(s) for vacuum impregnation and can also encapsulate.
 To ensure quality, Butler Winding purchased two programmable automated testing machines.
 Most of our production is 100% tested on these machines.
-For more information on Butler Winding’s capabilities, click on our “capabilities” link.